vkats90/Inventory-Manager/README.md

 - Implements fetching from backend
 - Implement sorting to tables
+- Implement search
-- Implement filter to componenets and products
+- Implement input for some columns

 ## Hours spent: